There has already been recent activity at 3 well sites in East Yorkshire, and at least 6 more are planned in Holderness alone:

 The Oil and Gas Authority issues licences for petroleum exploration in defined areas of the UK.

-PEDL 183 (Petroleum Exploration & Development Licence) is the largest licence area in the country, and covers Holderness from Brough, Beverley and Hornsea right down to Spurn Point.
+PEDL 183 (Petroleum Exploration & Development Licence) is the largest licence area in the country, and covers Holderness from South Cave, Beverley and Hornsea, down almost as far as Easington.

 PEDL183 is held by Rathlin Energy (UK) Ltd.